-Concurrently with the issuance of the 2004 Series 1 Bonds, Financial Security will issue its Municipal Bond Insurance Policy for the 2004 Series 1 Bonds (Policy).
-The Policy guarantees the scheduled payment of principal of and interest on the 2004 Series 1 Bonds when due as set forth in the form of the Policy included as an exhibit to this Official Statement.
+Concurrently with the issuance of the 2004 Series 1 Bonds, Financial Security will issue its municipal bond insurance policy (Policy) for the Insured 2004 Series 1 Bonds.
+The Policy guarantees the scheduled payment of principal of and interest on the Insured 2004 Series 1 Bonds when due as set forth in the form of the Policy, which is included as APPENDIX E to this Official Statement.